 Because California Licensed Midwives are able to provide clinical care in any setting, Nizhoni encourages students to explore available options for obtaining clinical experience in freestanding birth centers and hospitals as well as in clients' homes.
-Nizhoni has clinical site agreements with several birth centers in a variety of locations in the United States and is working to develop similar agreements with selected hospitals.
-Most birth centers charge the student a separate fee for clinical education.
+Many birth centers charge the student a separate fee for clinical education.
 These costs vary widely.
 In all clinical settings, students must be supervised by a qualified, approved preceptor who provides direct supervision and is physically present in the same location as the student when clinical skills are being performed.

-If you are interested in obtaining clinical experience at a birth center as part of your midwifery education at Nizhoni, please contact the Executive Director or Dean of Students early in your educational process to obtain information about these options.
+If you are interested in obtaining clinical experience out of country as part of your midwifery education at Nizhoni, please contact the Executive Director or Dean of Students early in your educational process to obtain information about these options.